-The quality of your leadership is the single most important factor that will determine the success or failure of your organization.
-As the world becomes increasingly complex, success requires effective leaders who cultivate adaptability and drive performance within their team.
-Effective layers of leadership throughout your organization will help drive solutions to the complex disruptions we regularly face.
+The quality of your leadership is the single most crucial factor that will determine the success or failure of your organization.
+As the world becomes increasingly complex, success requires influential leaders who cultivate adaptability and drive performance within their team.
+Adequate layers of leadership throughout your organization will help drive solutions to the complex disruptions we regularly face.

 Friction is the force that makes simple tasks difficult.
 As organizations experience friction, senior leaders tend to tighten their grip and micromanage their businesses – a natural response we all fight.
-This tendency, rather than empowering subordinate leaders to work on the problem, actually limits the adaptability of the organization.
+This tendency limits the organization’s adaptability rather than empowering subordinate leaders to work on the problem.

 It also stifles innovation and reduces the problem-solving incentive of lower-level leaders.
 When subordinate leaders are trusted to lead their teams and make decisions, it creates “buy-in” to the mission, provides ownership of solutions, and incentivizes innovation and creativity.
 This creates immense value for organizations of all sizes.

 If last year’s uncertainty has done anything positive for organizations, it is the revelation that leadership weaknesses have been exposed and gone unnoticed for some time.
 Many companies realized that they had people in leadership positions with no leadership capabilities.
 They lacked the skills that compose a good leader who inspires other people to achieve success.
-Thus, start by getting the right people in the right positions, and prioritize true leadership attributes over industry experience, so the business can reach that common goal.
+Thus, get the right people in the correct positions and prioritize proper leadership attributes over industry experience to reach that common goal.

-besides, we were continuously forced to adapt and make decisions on the move under intense pressure.
-We were able to do so because of the trust our senior leadership placed in us to problem solve and innovate.
+Besides, we were continuously forced to adapt and make decisions on the move under intense pressure.
+We were able to do so because our senior leadership trusted in us to problem solve and innovate.
 For centuries the U.S. Marine Corps has built elite teams prepared to succeed anywhere by instilling the critical elements below into their organizations.

 Instead of telling your team what to do, provide a clear intent and centralized vision of the desired outcome based on your strategic understanding of the situation.
 Empower your small unit leaders to develop a course of action around that desired outcome and delegate control as much as comfortable.

 One of the best commanders I’ve ever worked for lived by this mantra.
-It is arguably the most important leadership lesson I learned over hundreds of combat missions.
-Our generals and senior commanders were always observing our actions on the battlefield, but they were not always next to us “on the ground” to gain the full picture.
+It is arguably the most critical leadership lesson I learned over hundreds of combat missions.
+Our generals and senior commanders always observed our actions on the battlefield, but they were not always next to us “on the ground” to gain the whole picture.
 Effective leaders have the wisdom to seek the insight and perspective of the individuals “on the ground” to build a better vision of the task and challenges at hand.

 No matter how complex the problem, resist telling your team exactly how to solve it.
 Doing so creates an environment full of followers that lack initiative.
 Instead, increase their maneuvering space to work the problem, allow them to develop an actionable plan to support the desired outcome, and empower them to execute their plan.
 As they execute, create a proper feedback loop and look for ways your staff and others can support their efforts.